 Tax relief is a government tax-break intended to encourage you to save for your retirement.
 The amount of tax relief you are entitled to depends on a range of factors relating to your personal situation.
 We can help you understand more about how the tax relief rules might affect your contributions.

-The lifetime allowance is set by the government to limit how much you can save into your pension pot while still enjoying full tax benefits.
+The lifetime allowance is set by the government to limit how much you can build up in pension benefits over your lifetime while still enjoying full tax benefits.
 We can help you understand more about how you can manage this allowance to maximise the tax efficiency of your pensions.

 The annual allowance is the limit on how much you can save into your pensions each tax-year while still benefiting from tax relief on your contributions, any employer contributions and any contributions made on your behalf by someone else.
 Find out more about how to make sure your contributions are as tax-efficient as possible and any risks you should be aware of.